Korepi/korepi-docs/src/mm/troubleshoot/faq-error.md

 ---
 ### Status: No active subscription(s) found, Invalid license key

-You need to [get a new key](../guide/getkey.md) from `⁠★⋅micah-bot-verify⋅★`, if you can't get a key or if the key doesn't work, you have to wait till key expiration.
+You need to [get a new key](../guide/getkey.md) from `⁠🔐｜verification`, if you can't get a key or if the key doesn't work, you have to wait till key expiration.

 `Sponsors can use F:Reset Key instead`